What’s In A Growing Zone?

 In 1960, the United States Department of Agriculture (USDA) created a series of plant hardiness growing zones based on the 30-year average annual extreme minimum temperature.

-The USDA plant hardiness scale divides growing condition into increments of 10 degrees Fahrenheit (5.5 degrees Celcius).
+The USDA plant hardiness scale divides growing conditions into increments of 10 degrees Fahrenheit (5.5 degrees Celcius).
 The lower the USDA growing zone, the more extreme the minimum temperature can be.
 An area with a USDA growing zone 3 has a maximum low of 10 degrees Fahrenheit colder than USDA zone 4.
 The USDA growing zones are sometimes further divided into “a” and “b” – a difference of 5 degrees Fahrenheit (2.8C).

 The only thing that matters when determining the USDA growing zone of a region is its extreme temperature lows.